 • 1/3 cup chopped pecans

-• 1 cup miniature marshmallows separated
+• 1 cup miniature marshmallows divided

 For Serving

-• Gravy for serving (either packaged and prepared or using a gravy package that comes with the turkey)
+• Gravy for serving, either packaged and prepared or using a gravy package that comes with the turkey

 Instructions

-• NOTE: Before starting, read through this entire recipe.
+• Note: Before starting, read through this entire recipe.
 It will help with timing and flow.
-Essentially, you'll be making the dressing and turkey first because that cooks for 30 minutes alone.
-While that is cooking you can prepare the second sheet pan (the Brussels sprouts and sweet potatoes) so it's ready to go in with the first sheet pan and cook for another ~30 minutes.
+Essentially, youโ€™ll be making the dressing and turkey first because that cooks for 30 minutes alone.
+While that is cooking, you can prepare the second sheet pan (the Brussels sprouts and sweet potatoes) so itโ€™s ready to go in with the first sheet pan and cook another 30 minutes.

-PAN ONE: Dressing and Turkey
+Pan One: Dressing and Turkey

-• Position the oven racks to the upper and lower thirds of the oven and preheat to 375 degrees F. Line both sheet pans with parchment paper (for much-easier cleanup).
-Use foil to make a "bed" for the dressing -- fold it up so it's like a separate pan on the sheet pan.
+• Position the oven racks to the upper and lower thirds of the oven and preheat to 375ยฐF.
+Line both sheet pans with parchment paper (for much easier cleanup).
+Use foil to make a โ€œbedโ€ for the dressingโ€”fold it up so itโ€™s like a separate pan on the sheet pan.

-• On one side of the first sheet pan, place down the "foil bed" for the dressing.
-In a very large bowl, add the egg and whisk it until smooth.
+• On one side of the first sheet pan, place down the โ€œfoil bedโ€ for the dressing.
+In a very large bowl, add the egg and whisk it until smooth.ย

 • Check the post for directions on properly thawing the turkey breast and removing the two breasts from the bone.
 Do not remove the skin.
 Wash and pat the breasts dry.
-Add salt (don't add any more salt if you've done a dry brine) and pepper to both breasts -- make sure to get it above and below the skin.
-Melt the butter and mix it with all of the seasonings (again, eliminate salt if you've done a brine) until you have a thick mixture.
+Add salt (donโ€™t add any more salt if youโ€™ve done a dry brine) and pepper to both breastsโ€”make sure to get it above and below the skin.
+Melt the butter and mix it with all the seasonings (again, eliminate salt if youโ€™ve done a brine) until you have a thick mixture.
 Rub this mixture generously over the breasts, especially under the skin.
-Rub it on top of the skin as well and then pull the skin to completely cover (as much as possible) the meat.
-Place these two prepared breasts on one half of the lined sheet pan.
-See cooking directions under "cooking the two pans."
+Rub it on top of the skin as well, then pull the skin to completely cover (as much as possible) the meat.
+Place these two prepared breasts on one half of the lined sheet pan.ย See cooking directions under โ€œcooking the two pans.โ€

-PAN TWO: Brussels Sprouts and Sweet Potatoes
+Pan Two: Brussels Sprouts and Sweet Potatoes

-• Microwave the sweet potatoes: scrub the potatoes until clean (leave the skin on).
-Using a fork, pierce the potatoes evenly all over, about 8-10 fork pierces throughout the skin.
+• Microwave the sweet potatoes: scrub the potatoes until clean (leave skin on).
+Using a fork, pierce the potatoes evenly all over, about 8โ€“10 fork pierces throughout the skin.
 Wet 4 paper towels in cold water and wring out the extra liquid.
 Wrap each potato loosely in the paper towel.
-Place each potato (one at a time -- See Note 1) in the microwave and microwave for 5 minutes at full power.
-Remove and turn the potatoes onto their other side and microwave for another 3-5 minutes or until potatoes are tender enough to cut open (but don't cut them yet).
+Place each potato (one at a timeโ€”see note 2) in the microwave and microwave for 5 minutes at full power.
+Remove and turn the potatoes onto their other side and microwave another 3โ€“5 minutes or until potatoes are tender enough to cut open (but donโ€™t cut them yet).
 Remove and allow to cool.

 • Place the Brussels sprouts, olive oil, salt, pepper (I use about 1 teaspoon salt and 1/2 teaspoon pepper), and garlic powder on one side of the second tray.
-Toss on the tray and then spread into an even layer (if they are on top of each other they will steam instead of roasting) Place the mostly-cooked-through potatoes on the side of the tray.
-See cooking directions under "cooking the two pans"
+Toss on the tray, then spread into an even layer (if they are on top of each other, they will steam instead of roast)ย Place the mostly-cooked-through potatoes on the side of the tray.ย See cooking directions under โ€œcooking the two pans.โ€

-• To make the sweet potato streusel: In a large bowl (quickly rinse out the dressing bowl and use that), mix the room-temperature butter, brown sugar, and flour together until it looks crumbly.
+• To make the sweet potato streusel:ย In a large bowl (quickly rinse out the dressing bowl and use that), mix the room-temperature butter, brown sugar, and flour together until it looks crumbly.
 Add the cinnamon, salt, pecans, and 1/4 cup marshmallows.
 Stir until ingredients are combined and set aside.

-Cooking the two pans
+Cooking the Two Pans

 • Put the sheet pan with the turkey breast and stuffing on the rack in the upper third of the oven and bake for 30 minutes (remove the foil from the dressing at the 30-minute point).
 While the first tray is baking, you can prepare the second sheet pan of Brussels sprouts and sweet potatoes.
 After 30 minutes, put the second sheet pan on the rack in the lower third of the oven.
 Cook 10 minutes.
-Meanwhile, prepare the streusel for the potatoes (See step #3 under PART TWO: Brussels and Sweet Potatoes).
+Meanwhile, prepare the streusel for the potatoes (See step #3 under Pan Two: Brussels and Sweet Potatoes).
 After 10 minutes, remove the bottom sheet pan from the oven and rotate the top turkey pan (keep in the oven).

-On the second sheet pan, toss the Brussels sprouts and then cut the sweet potatoes in half, fluff them with the fork and add the streusel evenly to each of the potatoes.
-Return this second pan to the oven and cook for another 20-25 minutes or until sprouts are roasted and tender and sweet potatoes streusel is evenly cooked through.
+• On the second sheet pan, toss the Brussels sprouts, then cut the sweet potatoes in half, fluff them with the fork, and add the streusel evenly to each of the potatoes.
+Return this second pan to the oven and cook another 20โ€“25 minutes or until sprouts are roasted and tender and sweet potatoes streusel is evenly cooked through.
 At this point, check the turkey for doneness.
-The turkey is done when a thermometer reads 165 degrees F when inserted into the thickest part of the turkey.
-I pull it out at 160 degrees, as it continues to cook a bit once removed.
-While everything is cooking you can prepare the gravy, whip together a quick dessert, or set the table.
+The turkey is done when a thermometer reads 165ยฐF when inserted into the thickest part of the turkey.
+I pull it out at 160โ„‰, as it continues to cook a bit once removed.
+While everything is cooking, you can prepare the gravy, whip together a quick dessert, or set the table.

-• Remove the sweet potato pan and add the remaining marshmallows on top and add Parmesan cheese to the Brussels sprouts (unless you want to use pomegranate arils instead).
-Add to the oven for another 2-4 minutes, or until the marshmallows are bubbly (watch closely) and the Parmesan is melted.
+• Remove the sweet potato pan and add remaining marshmallows on top.
+Add Parmesan cheese to the Brussels sprouts (unless you want to use pomegranate arils instead).
+Add to the oven for another 2โ€“4 minutes, or until the marshmallows are bubbly (watch closely) and the Parmesan is melted.

 • Transfer the turkey breasts to a cutting board to rest at least 10 minutes before slicing.
 Slice the turkey breasts and return them to the sheet pan with the stuffing to serve.
 Serve with gravy, dinner rolls and cranberry sauce as desired.